Updated April 13, 2018

 Oct.
 7, 1825.
 Miramichi, N.B.
 The fall was warm, the harvest bountiful, when the north of town began to burn.
 Locals assumed the clouds were part of a rainstorm.
 When they noticed flames, they dashed for the Miramichi River, in which they stood up to their necks for eight hours.
 More than 200 people died.
 Such was the first major forest fire recorded in Canadian history.

-As the fire in Fort McMurray sets records in terms of insurance and damage costs, its magnitude and response can be put into context by examining the past.
-As of Thursday afternoon, the fires had spread to 85,000 hectares, and, while destructive, they have fortunately not resulted in any direct casualties; the largest in Canadian history—the Great Fire of 1919 in Saskatchewan and Alberta—spanned 2.8 million hectares, while the Matheson Fires in 1916 Ontario killed 244 people and destroyed 49 towns.
+The 2016 fire in Fort McMurray set records in terms of insurance and damage costs, and its magnitude and response can be put into context by examining the past.
+The fires burned 589,552 hectares and cost $9.9 billion.
+While destructive, the fires fortunately did not result in any direct casualties; the largest in Canadian history—the Great Fire of 1919 in Saskatchewan and Alberta—spanned 2.8 million hectares, while the Matheson Fires in 1916 Ontario killed 244 people and destroyed 49 towns.

 Before fire alarms, municipalities would ring church bells to alert people to evacuate, or a “runner” would dash through the town with a rattle.
 By the time the Great Toronto Fire struck in 1904, putting 5,000 people out of work and levelling an area equivalent of 24 Central Parks, the city had established a fire department.
 Firefighters wore hot leather helmets and rode horse-drawn carriages, equipped with coiled hoses and ladders, which were raised by a hand crank.
 Before modern fire extinguishers, diligent homeowners were equipped with beakers full of chemical retardants to throw at the fire, known as “glass grenades.”